lenardg/coccgen.ai/readme.md

 ## Requirements

-This was designed using .NET 8.
-You should be able to run it under Linux, MacOS or Windows.
+This was designed using .NET 8, to be run under the console.

+Althouth it should be able to run under Linux, MacOS or Windows, currently at least Linux seems to be broken.
+This might be because of the OpenAI library.

 You will need an OpenAI API key.
 Create a new file called `apikey.txt`, and this should contain only your API key.
 Put it in the root of the CoCCgen folder.
 The app will complain if the file